franziloew/textmining/acad_research.md

 # Text Mining Bibliography

-## Text as Data: A general overview
+## 1.Text as Data: A general overview

 [Gentzkow, M., Kelly, B.T., and Taddy, M. (2017).](https://web.stanford.edu/~gentzkow/research/text-as-data.pdf)
 - Introduction to the use of text as an input to economic research.